nemucodes/ZenTerm/README.md

 ### 4. AI-Focused Toolbar 🛠️
 Essential keys for LLM interaction and Vim (`Ctrl+C`, `Esc`, `Tab`, `Shift`) are permanently docked on the toolbar.
 Stop rogue AI loops with a single tap of your thumb.

+### 5. Zero-Config Claude Code Buttons ⚡
+No need to set up custom macros.
+ZenTerm comes pre-loaded with a dedicated "Claude" toolbar menu.
+Instantly launch Claude, run the verbose `--dangerously-skip-permissions` flag, or hit `--resume` with a single tap.
+It also includes built-in quick keys for LLM interactions, such as `Mode Switch (Shift+Tab)`, `^C`, and `^D`.

 ---

 ## 📥 Download